erenirmak/Youtube-Downloader/README.md

 8. Run this script and enjoy downloading/archiving high quality YouTube videos and subtitles. :)

 NOTE: Merging subtitles with downloaded video is not working properly.
 I will update Subtitler.py file.
+NOTE-2: The default download folder for videos and subtitles is defined as "C://YT_Downloads/".